Station 13

 "They might leave in the near future.
 Already they’re having to forage further and further from the bog.
 The further they have to go to find their food, the more likely they are to be picked off by a predator.
 There is a point when they’ve cleaned out not only their favorite foods, but their next favorite, and their next favorite, until they’re down to forage what really can’t sustain them well.
 They'll move on, and in the future they may return once the trees that sustain them fill the area back in."

-As we have seen, Emmons Pond Bog is a dynamic environment that is constantly changing on noticable time scales (like the beavers) and geologic ones (the bog as a carbon sink).
+As we have seen, Emmons Pond Bog is a dynamic environment that is constantly changing on noticeable time scales (like the beavers) and geologic ones (the bog as a carbon sink).
 We've also seen how human actions have changed the bog, directly by cutting down trees and indirectly by eliminating deer predators leading to greater impacts from overpopulation.
 Emmons Pond Bog teaches us that ecosystems are both fragile and resilient.
 Preserving this environment means ensuring that the natural processes of change are allowed to continue.

 What can you do to help protect our forested areas?